 Music production is an interesting case study in reproducibility, network effects, and the economics of late capitalism.
 It’s also pertinent for me as an electronic musician.

 China seems to be special, at least compared to the west.
-Multimodal Business Models as a Product Strategy by Connie Chan:
+Connie Chan, Multimodal Business Models as a Product Strategy:

 apps in the United States are part of either the eyeball economy or part of the wallet economy.…

 Due to the heightened competitive environment in China, platforms can not afford to not simultaneously seek alternative revenue streams and find ways to monetize without harming the user experience.
 Take Tencent, for example — a consumer internet company with skyrocketing revenue and a very diversified revenue stream… In Tencent Music, there are leaderboards for gamification, social radio and singing, live concerts, and even a TMZ-type portal for discovery.
 In short, there are many ways for listeners to engage with music and the artists.
 But perhaps the biggest difference of all is that the company’s focus is not just listening and consuming music, but also creating content and allowing users to earn money.